 CIEC’s ever-growing collection of classroom investigations Sustainable Stories and Solutions for our Planet highlights the issues and impacts of sustainability for upper key stage two (9-11 year-olds) children.
 It contains practical and discussion activities to develop children’s awareness and understanding of sustainability.

+The resource includes case studies from companies with a strong reputation in sustainability which provide real life contexts for children to develop the substantive and disciplinary knowledge of the primary national curriculum.
 New for 2025, the pack has a brand-new set of activities to introduce children to the topic of sustainable fuel.
 Come along and try out a range of the exciting activities this pack has to offer.

 Specialise in primary science and associated STEM/career/industry resources, CPD, industry visits and associated programmes (eg Children Challenging Industry).